mlowery/getchange/README.md

 ### git review -d

 * `git review -d` does not preserve the original topic.
-* `git review -d` does not rebasing on top of latest parent.
+* `git review -d` does not rebase on top of latest parent.
 * Eventually checks will be performed to prevent stale changes.

 ### Gerrit UI Shortcuts